How to Write a Pet Grooming Business Plan or Template

 Target Market for a Pet Grooming Business Plan Template

-Industry research for the pet grooming and boarding industry should be an important component of your business plan.
-When writing this section, make sure to first focus on a national perspective of the pet grooming and pet boarding industry.
-For example, IBIS World has found that pet grooming and boarding competitors in the US generated over $7 billion in revenues in the last year.
-Further, industry experts anticipate a pet grooming and boarding industry revenue growth annually for the next several years to be approximately 8%.
-As for profits, pet grooming competitors often generate profit margins of approximately 9%, on average.
-And finally, there are approximately 124,000 pet grooming and boarding competitors in the US employing over 200,000 individuals.
+Industry research for pet grooming and boarding should be an essential business plan component.
+When writing this section, first focus on a national perspective of the pet grooming and pet boarding industry.
+For example, IBIS World has found that US pet grooming and boarding competitors generated over $7 billion in revenues last year.
+Further, industry experts anticipate an annual pet grooming and boarding revenue growth for the next several years to be approximately 8%.
+As for profits, pet grooming competitors often generate profit margins of approximately 9% on average.
+And finally, there are approximately 124,000 pet grooming and boarding competitors in the US, employing over 200,000 individuals.
 The employee/employer ratio indicates that most pet grooming companies are micro organizations.
 In other words, they employ less than 10 individuals.
 When industry competitors are mostly micro companies, the industry itself is often fragmented, which means there are no clear industry leaders.

-Once this is complete, then a pet grooming and boarding business owner may expand their industry research section to include competitors and differentiate services among the selected competitors in the area.
-By following this practice, the business owner is able to first show an industry-leading understanding of the pet grooming industry.
-Then from this pedestal, analyzing competitors may be deemed acceptable by the reader of your document.
+Once this is complete, a pet grooming and boarding business owner may expand their industry research section to include competitors and differentiate services among the selected competitors in the area.
+The business owner can show an industry-leading understanding of pet grooming by following this practice.
+Then, from this pedestal, analyzing competitors may be deemed acceptable by the reader of your document.

 Owner and Management Section